Macy's is Closing 66 Stores, With Sales of Up to 90% Off All Items — See If Your Store Is On The List

 Brad Halverson

-Consumers still expect retailers to provide free return labels, because it’s a shopping and convenience experience barrier otherwise.
-From a shopper point of view, the math & logic for free return labels is this – they didn’t drive to the store and use the store utilities, nor the higher costs of retail rent/backroom space, nor the labor of in-store shopping experts, nor the store packaging.
-The shopper will expect some of these savings are already baked into the cost structure of the online/mail shopping experience.
+Consumers still expect retailers to provide free return labels, because it’s a barrier otherwise.
+From a shopper point of view – they didn’t drive to the store and use the in-store utilities, nor the higher costs of retail rent/backroom space, nor the labor of in-store shopping experts, nor the store packaging.
+The shopper expects these savings are already baked into the online cost structure and pricing.

 Craig Sundstrom